 The best probiotic strains for weight maintenance.*

-There are thousands of strains of bacteria that make up the trillions roaming around in your gut.
-Although researchers identify these strains with a combination of letters and numbers, supplement labels don't always list the strains of bacteria they contain—typically you'll find only the group and species—such as Lactobacillus rhamnosus or Bifidobacterium lactis.
+Although researchers identify these strains with a combination of unique letters and numbers, not all supplement labels actually list the strains of bacteria they contain—sometimes you'll find only the genus and species—such as Lactobacillus rhamnosus or Bifidobacterium lactis.

-Each of these strains has been specifically studied for their impact on weight and has been found to have favorable effects on body fat, waist circumference, visceral fat, and glucose control.*
+Each of these strains has been specifically studied via clinical trials for their impact on weight and has been found to have favorable effects on weight, body fat, waist circumference, visceral fat, and glucose control.*

 Don't forget about diet and lifestyle.